unjs/website/content/5.blog/2023-12-11-a-new-home-to-drive-a-vision.md

 - monthly updates
 - more stats on the evolution of UnJS

 In 2024, anticipate an engaging journey through various facets, starting with a presentation of our team.
-Weeks after weeks, we will present you the people behind UnJS, their stories, their ambitions, and their vision for the future.
+Week after week, we will present you the people behind UnJS, their stories, their ambitions, and their vision for the future.

 We will also write a comprehensive explanation about UnJS, from its origins to its future.
-We will explain you what is UnJS, what is its vision, what are its ambitions and how we think it can help you building any idea you have in mind.
+We will explain what UnJS is, what its vision is, what its ambitions are, and how we think it can help you build any idea you have in mind.

-Then, I will create contents to help you understand the ecosystem.
+Then, I will create content to help you understand the ecosystem.
 This will be done around three pillars:

-- **Learn**, 101 tutoriel to get started with our packages
+- **Learn**, 101 tutorial to get started with our packages
-- **Build**, create real world project by combining packages
+- **Build**, create real-world projects by combining packages
-- **Explore**, deep dive into packages to discover how they are build
+- **Explore**, deep dive into packages to discover how they are built

 We will also share with you a monthly update, a reliable channel for staying informed about the latest developments, releases, and noteworthy achievements within the UnJS ecosystem.
-First one is expected in the beginning of February 2024.
+The first one is expected in the beginning of February 2024.

 We love numbers and we know you do too.
-Next year, we will share you a deeper understanding of the evolution of UnJS using numbers and statistical insights.
-You can already find the first one the website.
+Next year, we will share with you a deeper understanding of the evolution of UnJS using numbers and statistical insights.
+You can already find the first one on the website.

 ## Finally

 All of this is just the beginning of a bigger story.
-In 2024, you will do our best to allow you to master the UnJS ecosystem. 💛
+In 2024, we will do our best to allow you to master the UnJS ecosystem. 💛

 To make sure you don't miss out, follow us [on X](https://x.com/unjsio).